-If you already have an existing public beta installed, go to Settings > General > Software Update to download and install the new beta over-the-air.
+If you already have the public beta profile installed, go to Settings > General > Software Update to download and install the new beta over-the-air.

 You can also turn on Automatic Updates to receive the update automatically, as long as your iOS device is plugged in to a charger at night.

-If you don’t have an iOS 12 public beta installed, follow our guide below on how to do so.
+If you don’t have the iOS 12.1 public beta installed, follow our guide below on how to do so.

 What’s new in iOS 12?

 iOS 12 is a major new update, one which users had been waiting for.
 It finally brings performance improvements to older iPhone and iPad models.
 Other much awaited features included in this update are group FaceTime video calls and notification grouping by apps.
 Notifications are much smarter now and can also be customized right from the lock screen, based on your usage.
 Other features include ScreenTime, new camera effects, Animojis with tongue detections, Memojis which are virtual avatars that work with iPhone X’s TrueDepth, Siri Shortcuts and much more.
 Read our comprehensive preview of iOS 12 features for more details.